Mercersburg Historic District

 The Mercersburg Historic District is a national historic district that is centered on the center square of Mercersburg in Franklin County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1978, with a boundary increase added in 1989.

 History and architectural features

 This district includes 124 contributing buildings and one contributing site that are located in the central business district and surrounding residential areas of Mercersburg.
 The residential buildings include a number of sheathed log, stone, and brick dwellings, with some dating to the eighteenth century.
 The district has a number of notable examples of the Federal, Greek Revival, and Colonial Revival styles.

 Notable non-residential buildings include the Presbyterian Church (1794, 1885), United Church of Christ (1845), Mansion House Hotel, The James Buchanan Hotel, McKinstry Building, and First National Bank.
 Also located in the district but separately listed is the Lane House.

-It was listed on the National Register of Historic Places in 1978, with a boundary increase in 1989.